-Bioretention is a technique to reduce and filter peak stormwater runoff thanks to a system of layered organic and inorganic materials.
-Bioretention cells consist in shallow depressions where runoff is collected: thanks to sand bad water is slowed down and distributed evenly along the ponding area, which consists of a filter media layer, such as mulch, and topped with dense ground cover.
+Bioretention is a technique to reduce and filter peak stormwater runoff through a system of layered organic and inorganic materials.
+Bioretention cells consist in shallow depressions where the water runoff is collected: and rely on soils, vegetation and filtration removing pollution and reducing runoff.
 Properly designed cells remove suspended solids, metals, and nutrients, and can retain an inch or more of rainfall.
 Stored water can then exfiltrate slowly, over a period of days, into the underlying soil.